PM slams those who damaged public property in UP during anti-CAA protests

 Prime Minister Narendra Modi on Wednesday slammed those who damaged public property during protests in Uttar Pradesh against the amended citizenship law, saying they should understand that rights and duties go hand in hand.
 "They (the vandals) should ask themselves was it right.
 Whatever was torched, was it not of their child's use?
 What has happened to those common people and policemen who got injured?"
 Modi asked.

 "How old a disease was Article 370.
 How difficult it appeared.
 But it was our responsibility as to how to face such difficult challenges.
 And, it was done easily.
-Everyone's 'dhaarna' (perception) was smashed (choor choor ho gaya)," he said.
+'Sabki dhaarna ye choor choor ho gaya' (everyone's perception was smashed)," he said.
 The Ram Janmabhoomi issue was also resolved peacefully, the prime minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)